KelvCodes/Skill-Test-Dashboard/README.md

 - **📈 Comparison Graph**: Visualizes user performance compared to others using a dynamic line chart.
 -  **📚 Syllabus Analytics**: Shows progress for different topics using progress bars.
 -   **❓ Question Analysis**: Displays a circular progress bar for correct answers.
+-   **🔄 Update Scores**: Allows users to update their rank, percentile, and score via a modal.